-Montagu will also ask you to register how these have been calculated, i.e. whether your central estimates are an average of your stochastic estimates.
-(If you are unsure how to answer the second question, you can enter 'N/A'.)

-If your answers to these questions change between uploading your central estimates and your stochastic estimates, you should complete this registration step again and re-upload your central estimates to Montagu.
+When uploading your central estimates, you will need to register how these have been calculated.
+If possible, please generate your central estimates as the average of your stochastic estimates.
+If this is not possible, please specify in your answer to the registration questions how your central estimates have been calculated.
+If your answers to the registration questions change between uploading your central estimates and your stochastic estimates, you should complete this registration step again and re-upload your central estimates to Montagu.